ElijahMeyer3/ds-blueprint/README.md

 This repository contains reproducible material to help create, develop, and modernize your own introductory to data science course.

--- A scaffolded in-class exercise on tidying data can be found in the *example-ae* folder above
+-- A scaffolded in-class exercise (and the solutions) on tidying data can be found in the *example-ae* folder above

 -- An example supplemental video to a lesson on tidying data can be found [here](https://www.youtube.com/watch?v=Ux85eR3h9hw)